 -There is usually a notable difference between using a convection and a standard oven.
 If you bake at the same temperature, for the same amount of time, the convection cookie will be done, with a beautiful, golden, slightly crispy outer layer.
 Still soft on the inside.
 And it will be taller than the cookie baked in a standard oven.
 Not everyone has a convection oven- if you don't, you can still bake a great cookie using a standard oven!

 -Chocolate chips - For semi sweet, I use Nestle Semi Sweet chips.
-You can't go wrong here.
-But for Milk Chocolate, we prefer Guittard .
+I have also had good luck with Trader Joe's brand semi sweet chips or Hershey's Chocolate Chips.
+Nestle is my favorite for day in day out semi sweet chips.
+For Milk Chocolate, we prefer Guittard .
 The chips are called Maxi Chips and are sold in a silver colored bag.

 -If the cookie spreads too much, or the edges are not even, I take a small spatula and push the edges inward to create a cookie that is round.
 This has to be done immediately after removing from the oven, or remove the pans half way through baking and push the sides in to form a circle.
 Place pan back in oven and finish baking.

--High Altitude info: Not recommended-directions on Nestle Chocolate Chip package for high altitude- I have tried this variation, and don't like the result.
+-High Altitude info: Not recommended-directions on Nestle Chocolate Chip package for high altitude- I have tried this variation, and DO NOT like the result.
 The cookies aren't quite sweet enough, and have a crispy more cake like texture.
-Here are the directions on the package: (again I do NOT recommend using this method, but have printed it here as an FYI) Increase flour to 2½ cups.
-Add 2 teaspoons water with flour and reduce both granulated sugar and brown sugar to ⅔ cup each.
+Here are the directions on the package: (again I DO NOT recommend using this method, but have printed it here as an FYI) Increase flour to 2 1/2 cups.
+Add 2 teaspoons water with flour and reduce both granulated sugar and brown sugar to 2/3 cup each.
 Bake drop cookies for 8 to 10 minutes and pan cookie for 17 to 19 minutes.

 If you want to watch a step by step cook along with me video, I have a tutorial here!